-- H. General Apparatus and Behavioral Deductions: General Spotting, Apparatus and Behavior Deductions should be taken from the "E" execution score. - 1.
-Falls: - A fall onto or off the apparatus will be deducted 0.5 in addition to any other execution errors. - b.
-If the gymnast falls off of the apparatus, the judge announces that the gymnast has 30 seconds to remount the apparatus. - c.
-The coach may ask the head judge if the gymnast received credit for the skill on which he fell.
-The head judge will answer the coach with a "yes" or "no" response.
-There will be no other discussion. - 2.
-If a coach speaks to the gymnast during his performance, a medium behavioral deduction of 0.2 should be taken.
-This deduction will be taken only once during a routine.
-It is not a deduction for a coach to speak to his gymnast during the 30 second time between a fall and a re-mount of the apparatus for the continuation of his routine. - 3.
-Any visible tattoo that is not covered receives a medium behavior deduction. - Landings and Dismounts on the Feet without Deduction: For safety reasons, a gymnast may land or dismount with their feet apart (enough to properly join their heels together) upon landing from any salto.
+- Landings and Dismounts on the Feet without Deduction: For safety reasons, a gymnast may land or dismount with their feet apart (enough to properly join their heels together) upon landing from any salto.
 A stick is defined as a landing in which the feet do not move.
 All FIG execution deductions (those while in the flight phase and lack of extension before landing) must always be considered in addition to the landing requirements.
-The feet are allowed to be the width of the "fist" apart for no deduction.
-Deductions for the feet apart, lateral or astride in any direction are: Less than the width of the shoulders is a small deduction, wider than the width of the shoulders is a medium deduction.
+The feet are allowed to be the width of a fist apart for no deduction.
+Deductions for the feet apart, lateral, or astride in any direction are: Less than the width of the shoulders is a small deduction, wider than the width of the shoulders is a medium deduction.
 The gymnast must complete the landing by bringing his heels together without lifting and moving the front of his feet.
 This is done by raising the heels off the mat and joining them together without lifting the front of the feet.
-The arms must also be in complete control with no unnecessary swings. - J. Inquires: At championship meets, two written inquires are permitted.
+The arms must also be in complete control with no unnecessary swings. - 1.
+A stuck dismount by definition will be given regardless of how far the feet are apart sideways or astride.
+Proper bonus value (0.1 or 0.2) will be awarded. - 2.
+After landing a Floor Exercise pass or a dismount, the gymnast must demonstrate complete control and move the heels together by pivoting on balls of the feet.
+If the gymnast does not close the feet together, it will result in a small (0.1) deduction.
+If a gymnast lands with feet wider than a hand-width apart, deduct accordingly.
+Do not deduct additionally for lifting the foot to close the heels.
+Lifting a foot to close the heels when the feet are within a hand-width apart would result in a small (0.1) deduction.
+If steps or hops are taken without showing the control described, appropriate deductions will be taken by rule, up to 0.5. - J. Inquires: At championship meets, two written inquiries are permitted.
 A third inquiry is permitted if one of the first two inquiries is upheld.
 A second inquiry is permitted for the same skill/routine.
 It will be applied toward a coach's total inquiries. - a.
-The inquiry may only pertain to difficulty, element group requirements and bonus.
+The inquiry may only pertain to difficulty, element group requirements, and bonus.
 A major deduction (0.5) shall be taken for any illegal inquiry. - b.
-The inquiry shall be submitted no later than seven minutes after all scores are recorded in that rotation.
+The inquiry shall be submitted no later than seven minutes after all scores are flashed for that team. - c.

-- c.
 The inquiry shall be given to the meet director/meet referee, who will give all legal inquiries to the event judges for review.
 The judges may consult with the meet referee, however, there shall be no video review. - d.
 Decision of the judges at the conclusion of the inquiry is final. - e.
-If a second inquiry does not result in a score correction, there will be no team deduction.
-If there is no team affiliation in the competition, no deduction will be taken from the individual's score on that event. - f.
-When more than one inquiry is submitted on a given event, the coach shall receive the outcome of the first inquiry and must then inform the official whether to proceed or withdraw the subsequent inquiry. - g.
+When more than one inquiry is submitted on a given event, the coach shall receive the outcome of the first inquiry and must then inform the official whether to proceed or withdraw the subsequent inquiry. - f.
 If a procedural error occurs and the incorrect start value is flashed that results in an inquiry, the correction will be noted and the inquiry will be marked "void".
 This void inquiry will not count toward the two permitted inquiries.